fergbrain/countdown-timer/readme.txt

  * Fixed i18n translation issues where mo file would sometimes not be loaded
  * Updated UI (note: Based on UI code from Google XML Sitemaps)
  * Removed code dealing with recurring events (which has not been included for a few versions now)
- * Added js countdown ability to admin example (which doesn’t have wp_footer hook?)
+ * Added js countdown ability to admin example (which doesn't have wp_footer hook?)
  * Updated the link to the JS file to make it dynamic in case a folder gets renamed
  * Fixed a bug in the JS file that caused dates to be calculated incorrectly
  * Append a letter to the beginning of the unique id (as per XHTML requirement)…who knew?